chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 	gls_navier_stokes_2d Backward_facing_step.prm

-However, mpi can be used to lower calculation time by using several CPUs :
+However, mpi can be used to lower calculation time by using several CPUs (especially useful for pseudo-steady simulations) :

 .. code-block:: text